aglee/PasteboardImagesHack/README.markdown

 I don't have any immediate plans for enhancements.
 Here are some that come to mind if I were to do so:

-* Save settings in user defaults so they persist between launches.
 * Do the image operations on a background thread and be able to cancel.
 * Figure out if there's a way to make this work for Excel too.